latris-io/knowledge-bot-cms/use_cases.md

 - ✅ Sources are extracted and displayed
 - ✅ JWT tokens maintain consistent IDs across all system components
 - ✅ AI Chat queries scale efficiently to thousands of users
+- ✅ Bots can be created, edited, and deleted through dedicated UI
+- ✅ Bot folders are automatically created at root level
+- ✅ Folders follow company-bot naming convention
+- ✅ Bot deletion is protected when files exist
+- ✅ Media Library enforces company-based isolation
+- ✅ Users only see their company's bot folders

 ### **Non-Functional Requirements**
 - ✅ Toast messages persist until manually closed